dani8439/slice-nyc/notes.md

   /// For next week:
   user can submit a review
   link a specific pie with a restaurant so can be rated.

+  nested route: rating within restaurant?
+Pie within category?